Raihaen/Bloom-care-TH/README.md

 **Choose your stack**

 You can use any tool and language you deem suitable.
+If you don't know where to start, you can use `CP-SAT` from `OR-Tools`.

 **End state**